Federal Direct Stafford and PLUS Loans

 To apply for the Federal Direct Stafford Loan, students MUST complete the following:

-- Complete the Federal Direct Stafford Loan Master Promissory Note (MPN) which is available online at www.StudentLoans.gov.
-You will need your FSA ID to complete the MPN.
+- Complete the Federal Direct Stafford Loan Master Promissory Note online.
+The student will need their FSA ID to complete the MPN.
 This is the FSA ID used to complete the Free Application for Federal Student Aid (FAFSA).
-To request a new FSA ID students can go online to https://fsaid.ed.gov/npas/index.htm

 For those students leaving the college:

 Students who are graduating, withdrawing, or not planning to return to the college and who received a Federal Direct or FFELP Stafford Loan, MUST also complete Exit Counseling.
-Exit counseling should be completed online at www.studentloans.gov.
+Exit counseling should be completed online.
 Students may use the NSLDS website at www.nslds.ed.gov/nslds_SA/ to view their individual Federal Direct (Perkins, Stafford, and PLUS) Loan data at any time using their FSA ID.

 Federal Direct PLUS Loans (Parent)